jay5ngu/FoodExpirationBot/README.md

-# StockBot
+# JobSearchBot
-A Discord Bot that helps keep track of top stocks from day to day
+A Discord Bot that helps find new job openings daily